sftcd/cs7ns1/assignments/practical4/README.md

 The deadline for this is Monday October 15th.

+**bug:** There's a bug in my submitty verification code.
+Descrypt passwords are truncated to eight characters.
+When a descrypt password in my verifier database should be 8 characters, it actually only has 7 characters.
+(My fault - it's due to a scripting bug.)
+Passwords that are 7 characters or less aren't affected as far as I know.
+The work-around is to drop the rightmost character for all the descrypt passwords you upload to submitty, e.g. if the password for some descrypt hash is "abcd1234" you should send "abcd123" instead.
+I sent mail to the class about this on 20181004.

 **Late submissions are not allowed.**

 **Don't forget to stop your instance when you're done!**